-New Music On Spotify
+New Spotify Music

 Ryan D. Neely presents hip hop music fans with an intellectually refreshing short album via his release of Rapper Turned Producer.
 Known in Louisville, Kentucky circles for his inspirational lyrics in the early 2000s, Neely decided to get back to being creative.
 After years of writing songs and simply running from the idea of another mainstream release, it was time to humbly give it a shot.